Timothep/specc/README.md

 **VIII.** While caring for a third party, I regard responsibility to the users as paramount.

 **IX.** I support access to software for all people.

-I freely chose to uphold those principles for the betterment of our profession and our world.
-I will strive to make them a reality everywhere I go.

 # License
 SPECC is released under GNU GENERAL PUBLIC LICENSE Version 3